olivertowers/aaz/Commands/document-db/cluster/_check-name-availability.md

-# [Command] _document-db cluster check-name-availability_
+# [Command] _docdb cluster check-name-availability_

-Check if mongo cluster name is available for use.
+Check if a Document DB cluster name is available for use.

 ## Versions